engin100/980/labs/lab-8.md

 Imagine you are on the ground.
 If you walk up one set of stairs the ceiling above your head is this height^.
 </div>

-We are going to measure the terminal velocity of your different sized parachutes with three mass configurations, and create plots of terminal velocity vs mass for different parachutes.
+We are going to measure the terminal velocity of your parachute with three different mass configurations, and create plots of terminal velocity vs mass.
 We have created a [spreadsheet](https://docs.google.com/spreadsheets/d/1g0C3GjiIXb2twbJVo77Gfwd3KZr_5--W4aGh4ZKWDxo/edit?usp=sharing) for you to record your values in.
+The sheet is laid out as a 1x3 matrix: one parachute area paired with the three payload masses you will test.

 - Go to the EECS building across the street.
 If you have three team members present, designate one as the person transporting the system back up the stairs between trials, one as the dropper, and one as the recorder.